Property Division Attorney in Laguna Hills, CA

 Sorting through marital assets to identify the proper division of properties can get confusing especially if there are overlaps between the community property and personal property or any transmutation of property between these categories.

-To know more about the divorce laws pertaining to the division of marital property, be sure to consult with an Orange county divorce lawyer at Trevino Law, an Orange County divorce law firm.
+To know more about the divorce laws pertaining to the division of marital property, be sure to consult with an trusted Laguna Hills CA divorce lawyer at Trevino Law, a California divorce law firm.

 Dividing the Community Estate

 To go about dividing the community estate, you will also have to identify the value of the properties, on top of identifying the ownership of the properties.
 Valuation of the properties is done by serving a Preliminary Declaration of Disclosure (PDOD) by both you and your spouse.
 This document will list out all the properties in the community estate- including all assets and debts.